My main research areas of interest include:

 visits by pharmacists, extensive discharge packages, etc., can avert many rehospitalizations.
 However, proper allocation of these

 costly and limited resources is a challenging problem.
-The first three items above represent a project on applications of
+The first paper above represent a project on applications of

 statistical learning for identifying patients with highest risk of being rehospitalized and obtaining a decision support mechanism for